farisachugthai/viconf/README.rst

 That's legitimately wonderful to know!

-Now I just need to work that in, and make a few utility mappings for the qf.
+Now I just need to work that in, and make a few utility mappings for the quickfix window.

 Folds